byte-glass/curtain/murk/readme.md

 # murk

-## timeouts
+## latest

-`Fortune.jl` has a naive implementation of timeouts, see note there for further explanation.
+ - a workable implementation of timeouts, see `timeouts.jl` for examples

+## contents
+ - Fortune.jl -- current version of `Process` etc
+ - Curtain.jl -- previous version
+ - timeout.jl -- examples of timeouts
+ - a.jl, x.jl and nested.jl -- various versions of nested `rec` calls, could do with tidying up!

 ## module Tau